-Trailer brakes are an essential part of the installed towing equipment needed to make a trip safe.
-The majority of states have towing laws that stipulate that trailer brakes (separate from tow vehicle brakes) are mandatory when the trailer exceeds a certain weight limit; often times, that limit is around 3000 pounds (although in some states it’s 1500 pounds, and in others it’s 4500 pounds).
-The information for your state can be found at the Department of Transportation (DOT) or the National Highway Traffic & Safety Administration (NHTSA).
-This article will discuss the difference between hydraulic brakes and electric brakes.
+Trailer brakes are necessary to make a trip safe.
+Most states have towing laws that stipulate that trailer brakes are mandatory when the trailer exceeds a certain weight limit.
+You can find this information at the DOT or the National Highway Traffic & Safety Administration (NHTSA).
+We will discuss the difference between hydraulic brakes vs. electric brakes.

 Electric or Hydraulic?

-There are two categories in which trailer brakes fall into: electric (controlled by a brake control in the tow vehicle) and hydraulic surge (actuated by a special trailer coupler with no control from the tow car).
-Hydraulic surge brakes are usually fitted to boat trailers and rental utility trailers.
+However, a special trailer coupler with no control from the tow car actuates a hydraulic surge.
+Hydraulic surge brakes are usually for boat trailers and rental utility trailers.

-The majority of brake controls employ some type of internal electronic control whereby the 12-volt input from the tow vehicle’s electrical system is modified as it is sent back to the trailer brakes.
+The majority of brake controls employ some type of internal electronic control.
+Whereby, the 12-volt input from the tow vehicle’s electrical system requires modification as it sends back to the trailer brakes.
 The types of brake controls include: inertia-activated and time activated.
-While both of these have their advantages and disadvantages, they perform essentially the same function: they allow voltage to be applied to the trailer brake system wiring, energizing the trailer brakes so that they trailer helps the tow vehicle slow down or stop completely.
+While both of these have their advantages and disadvantages, they perform essentially the same function.
+They allow application of voltage to the trailer brake system wiring.
+Therefore, this energizes the trailer brakes so that they trailer helps the tow vehicle slow down or stop completely.

-Contact Gooseneck Trailers today for more information about hydraulic brakes or electric brakes!
+These are just the basic differences between hydraulic brakes vs. electric brakes.
+Contact Gooseneck Trailers today for more information about hydraulic brakes vs. electric brakes!